Ask a Marketing Expert

 How Do Marketing Personas Help Marketers?

 By using personas to get inside your target audience’s mind, you can brainstorm, vet, and tailor your ideas to the right people, ensuring your content is always interesting, relevant, and valuable.
-(This intel can also influence other brand elements, such as your tone or design aesthetic.)
+This intel can also influence other brand storytelling elements, such as your tone, messaging, or design aesthetic.

 What Makes a Good Marketing Persona?

-1. They’re accurate.
-As you’ll see in this guide, good personas require solid research.
+1. Accuracy: As you’ll see in this guide, good personas require solid research.
 Even if you’ve been in business 50 years and think you know everything there is to know about your customers, going to the source is the only way to get the truth.

-2. They’re succinct.
-You want your personas to be thorough, but you can easily drown yourself in data.
-Admittedly, we’ve been guilty of this in the past, logging every single piece of information about them (e.g., What podcasts do they listen to?
-What’s their pet’s name?).
+2. Brevity: You want your personas to be thorough, but you can easily drown yourself in data.
+Admittedly, we’ve been guilty of this in the past, logging every single piece of information about our audience (e.g., what podcasts they listen to, what car they drive, their pet’s name, etc.).
 While these details can paint a picture of a person, they don’t really speak to their core needs and how you can serve them.

-3. They’re useful.
-There’s no point in doing all the work to create personas for them to just sit in a doc somewhere, forgotten.
+3. Utility: There’s no point in doing all the work to create personas for them to be forgotten in a doc somewhere.
 This is one reason why brevity is so important.
 If you can create clear, distinct, and distilled personas, you can use them in your day-to-day content practice.

-With these elements in mind, we have pared down our process (and template) to help you create personas that are practical and applicable.
+With these elements in mind, we’ve pared down our process to help you create personas that are practical and applicable.

 How to Create Marketing Personas in 4 Steps